-Find out more about the Pfizer COVID-19 vaccine, including how it works, who it's recommended for and advice about potential side effects.
+Find out more about the Pfizer COVID-19 vaccine, including how it works, who it's recommended for and potential side effects.

 Approval for use in Australia

-Comirnaty (Pfizer) is approved for use in people aged 12 years and over.
+- booster dose for people aged 16 years and over.

-You need 2 doses of the Pfizer vaccine, given between 3 and 6 weeks apart.
-You may not be fully protected against COVID-19 until 7 to 14 days after your second dose.
+You may not be fully protected against COVID-19 until 7 to 14 days after your second dose or booster.

 What's in the Pfizer vaccine